Charly García: Serú Girán (1978–1982)

-In São Paulo, Charly met Zoca's parents.
-The Pederneiras being a family of artists, they were fascinated with Charly.
-Artistically speaking, García was influenced by certain Brazilian artists, notably Milton Nascimento.
-Despite Sui Generis' commercial successes, Charly was destitute.
-In 1978, he lived a nature-centered lifestyle with Zoca in Brazil, fishing and gathering fruit.
-Soon David Lebón, an Argentine musician and a friend of Sui Generis, joined them.
-Having a new musical partner, Charly again played, and the seed of a new musical project was planted.
-Charly was now determined to form a new band, but he was still broke.
-Making his way back to Buenos Aires, he began a new search for bandmates.
+In São Paulo, Charly met Zoca's parents, the Pederneiras, an artistic family who were captivated by his talent.
+Artistically, Charly was influenced by Brazilian musicians, especially Milton Nascimento.
+Despite the commercial success of Sui Generis, Charly was nearly destitute.
+By 1978, he was living a nature-focused life with Zoca in Brazil, fishing and gathering fruit.
+With a new musical partner, Charly began playing again, planting the seed for a new musical project.
+He was determined to form a new band, despite financial challenges.
+Upon returning to Buenos Aires, he began searching for bandmates.

-Charly needed a bass player and a drummer, and he found both when he saw a band called Pastoral play.
-There he recruited a talented 19-year-old bass player, Pedro Aznar, as well his old partner from La Máquina de Hacer Pájaros, drummer Oscar Moro.
-The new band comprised Charly García on keyboards, guitar and voice, David Lebón on guitar, percussion and voice, Pedro Aznar on bass, keyboards and voice, and Oscar Moro on drums.
-Charly and David were the main songwriters.
+Charly needed a bass player and a drummer.
+He found them during a live performance by the backing band of the rock duo Pastoral.
+There, he recruited a talented 19-year-old bass player, Pedro Aznar, and his former colleague from La Máquina, drummer Oscar Moro.
+The new band was composed of Charly García (vocals, keyboards), David Lebón (vocals, guitars), Pedro Aznar (bass, vocals), and Oscar Moro (drums).
+Charly and David were the principal songwriters.